karlito40/speech/README.md

-# speech-pwa

-WIP: This repo is use as a backup strategy

-The project is currently in a mockup/experiment state.
+WIP: This project is currently in a mockup/experimental state.